lukasvermeer/lukasvermeer.github.io/_posts/2011-10-30-predicting-pi.markdown

   source_url: https://lukasvermeer.wordpress.com/2011/10/30/predicting-pi/
 ---

-A few weeks ago, I showed a colleague* [my little visual demo](http://www.xs4all.nl/~destack/projects/pi/) of [my favorite algorithm for estimating the number Pi](http://lukasvermeer.wordpress.com/2010/05/06/estimating-pi/).
+A few weeks ago, I showed a colleague[^1] [my little visual demo](http://www.xs4all.nl/~destack/projects/pi/) of [my favorite algorithm for estimating the number Pi](http://lukasvermeer.wordpress.com/2010/05/06/estimating-pi/).
 His immediate response was so obvious I am almost ashamed it did not occur to me before he mentioned it.

 **"RTD could do that!"**